dianaCS23/IDELEDATE-TEST/readme.md

 - Highly motivated with good communication and problem-solving skills.
 - Ability to manage deadlines and experience in several areas.

+I look forward to any feedback and hope to hear from you soon.

 Thanks,
 DC.